Chinese Architectures - Pavilions, Terrace, Storeyed Building, Waterside Pavilion

 Rare among pavilions are those built of bronze.
 The most celebrated of these is Baoyunge (Pavilion of Precious Clouds) in Beijing's Summer Palace.
 The entire structure including its roof and columns is cast in bronze.
-Metallic blue in colour, it is 7.5 metres tall and weighs 207 tons.
+Metallic blue in color, it is 7.5 meters tall and weighs 207 tons.
 Elegant and dignified, it is popularly known as the "Gold Pavilion".

-This is a pavilion which used to serve as a place of recreation for men of letters.
-In the stone floor is cut a winding ditch to which water from a spring is channelled.
-Participants to the "flowing-cup" game would in turn fill a cup with liquor and set it "sailing" down the mini-canal.
+This is a pavilion that used to serve as a place of recreation for men of letters.
+In the stone floor is cut a winding ditch to which water from a spring is channeled.
+Participants in the "flowing-cup" game would in turn fill a cup with liquor and set it "sailing" down the mini-canal.
 The man whose cup reached the end of the ditch without spilling would be a winner.
 On the other hand, a loser would be made to drink or compose a poem as a forfeit.

 The game, according to another source, could be played in a different way.
 Players took their respective positions along the ditch.
 He, in front of whom the cup stopped, would be made to drink or chant a poem of his composition.

-Emperor Qianlong (1711-1799), it is said, was a great enthusiast for this game.
+Emperor Qianlong (1711-1799), it is said, was a great enthusiast of this game.
 The "flowing-cup pavilion" built for the emperor still stands today in the Imperial Garden of the Forbidden City.
 Another pavilion of this type in Beijing is found at Tanzhe Temple.
-Although a poem (praising the pleasures of the game, "especially on a rainy day when there is little else to entertain the visitors with") is still intact on its columns, yet, alas! there is now neither flowing water nor cup.
-If the pastime should be revived with some modern variations-beer, lemonade or tea instead of spirits,singing or telling a joke as the forfeit if the players are not poets-it would certainly arouse considerable interest.
+Although a poem (praising the pleasures of the game, ", especially on a rainy day when there is little else to entertain the visitors with") is still intact on its columns, yet, alas! there is now neither flowing water nor cup.
+If the pastime should be revived with some modern variations-beer, lemonade, or tea instead of spirits, singing or telling a joke as the forfeit if the players are not poets-it would certainly arouse considerable interest.

-A good example in hand is the Round City of the Beihai Park in Beijing.
-A terrace five metres high, it has, on its top space of 4,500 square metres, a main hall with side corridors.
+A good example in hand is the Round City of Beihai Park in Beijing.
+A terrace five meters high, it has, on its top space of 4,500 square meters, the main hall with side corridors.

 The tai could be built to serve different practical purposes.
-It could be used as an observatory, as for instance the one near Jianguomen in Beijing which, with its brass astronomical instruments, dates to the Ming and Qing dynasties.
+It could be used as an observatory, for instance, the one near Jianguomen in Beijing which, with its brass astronomical instruments, dates to the Ming and Qing dynasties.
 It could also be used militarily, like the beacon towers along the Great Wall, to transmit urgent information with smoke by day and fire by night.
-Also on the Great Wall, there is a square tai at intervals of every 300 to 400 metres, from which the garrison troops kept watch.
-On the track of the ancient Silk Road can still be seen, here and there, ruins of the old defence fortifications in the form of earthen terraces.
+Also on the Great Wall, there is a square tai at intervals of every 300 to 400 meters, from which the garrison troops kept watch.
+On the track of the ancient Silk Road can still be seen, here and there, ruins of the old defense fortifications in the form of earthen terraces.